RBI and Monetary Policy

-- The policy was made by the central bank (Reserve Bank of India) to control the money supply in the economy.
+- The policy made by the central bank (Reserve Bank of India) to control the money supply in the economy.

 MPC (Monetary Policy Committee)

-- Section 45ZB of the amended RBI Act, 1934 provides for an empowered six-member monetary policy committee (MPC) to be constituted by the Central Government to determine the interest rate required to achieve the inflation target.
+- Section 45ZB of the amended RBI Act, 1934 provides for an empowered six-member monetary policy committee (MPC) to be constituted by the Central Government to determine the interest rate that is required to achieve the inflation target.